isc-projects/kea/doc/sphinx/arm/hooks-cb-cmds.rst

 database.
 If any of the parameters already exists, its value is replaced as a result of this command.
-It is possible to set multiple parameters within a single command, each having one of the four types: string, integer, real, and boolean.
+It is possible to set multiple parameters within a single command, each having one of the four types: string, integer, real, or boolean.
 For example:

 ::